 Describe the evaluation of a patient with tracheal cancer.

-Outline the treatment and management options available for tracheal cancer.
+Outline the management options available for tracheal cancer.

 Explore modalities to improve care coordination among interprofessional team members in order to improve outcomes for patients affected by tracheal cancer.